ayush9398/blog/about.md

 ![me](https://media.giphy.com/media/pPr0e5tqtCwTe/giphy.gif)

 I am Ayush Mittal, and this is my blog website.
-I am going to be software engineer, currently in the end semester of my B.Tech Degree program at [MSIT](http://www.msit.in).
+I am going to be a software engineer, currently in the end semester of my B.Tech Degree program at [MSIT](http://www.msit.in).
 I like to eat, code, play video games and sleep!

 I love to try new things out, even though it's something related to coding or maybe some adventure, even though I suck at it.